MikeHopcroft/prepress/data/test.src.md

 Warning text
 ~~~

-This is some text before an included file
+This is xsome text before an included file

 [//]: # (file data/file.txt)
 ~~~